-Nick enters the 22-23 season as our veteran U18 Academy Development Director.
+Nick enters the 22-23 season as our veteran U18 Coach.
 Prior to his first two years with us, he spent two seasons at U18 with much success at our NAHL East Rival, The New Jersey Titans affiliate team, with 81-29-5 record.
 In those two seasons, his players earned a total of 40 games of call ups, 12 advancements into the USHL or NAHL, top 20 finishes, and an Atlantic District Finalist (Covid-19 DNP Final).
 In 2020-2022 as the Maine Nordiques academy’s affiliate team Head Coach, Nick brought the Nordiques a top 10 team ranking each year.
 Most importantly is his academy players developed and advanced. (see Where Are They Now).

 Before coming to Maine, Nick also worked with The Amarillo Bulls scouting staff for four seasons: earning a position with them in his junior season, playing for NCAA Division III program Lebanon Valley College, under Head Coach Don Parsons.
 While on the Amarillo staff, The Bulls saw three playoff appearances and one Robertson Cup appearance under Head Coach, Rocky Russo, who coached Nick in his final Junior Hockey season.